123wowow123/chronopin/content.md

 twitter load jump issue ++
 fix pin overlap issue +
+Editing pin with youtube content will delete youtube content in edit mode ++

 pins loaded from infinit scroll needs to be in memory so that navigating back to home will have proper scroll position ++ create/edit/respond page needs to have auth guard +